 Hugo Swire was born in November, 1959.
 After leaving the University of St Andrews, he served in the Armed Forces before working in independent television and financial public relations.
 Hugo worked for Sotheby’s, London for nine years, five as a Director.
 Previously he worked for the National Gallery for four years as their first Head of Development.

 Hugo Swire was elected as the Conservative Member of Parliament for East Devon in June 2001.
-He has subsequently been re-elected three times, most recently at the 2015 General Election with an increased majority of 12,261.
+He has subsequently been re-elected four times and most recently at the 2017 General Election.

 Hugo became Principal Private Secretary (PPS) to Rt Hon Theresa May MP, the then Chairman of the Conservative Party (2003), then an Opposition Whip (2003) and was appointed Shadow Minister for the Arts in 2004.
 He served in David Cameron’s first Shadow Cabinet as the Shadow Secretary of State for Culture, Media and Sport from 2005.